Law Lenz: Employment Law Done Right

 Disclaimer: The content presented in this episode is for informational purposes only and should not be considered as legal advice.
 The host does not assume any liability for actions taken based on the content of this podcast.
 While the host is a lawyer, they are not your lawyer and the information provided is based on general legal information.
 This podcast does not create a solicitor-client relationship.While we strive to keep the information accurate and up-to-date as at the date of each episode, laws and regulations may change, and the content of this podcast may not reflect the most current legal standards or interpretations.
 Listeners are encouraged to consult with a qualified New Zealand legal professional for advice tailored to their specific situation.

-In this episode, join host Sanam as she breaks down the key updates, including:
+In this episode, join host Sanam as she breaks down:

 Craving more insights?
 Sign up to the Law Lenz Newsletter!
 CLICK HERE!